-The reason for this is because many times when an individual gets to the point where they are even questioning is detox necessary, they are further into their alcoholism or addiction than they may even be aware of.
+The reason for this is that many times when an individual gets to the point where they are even questioning if detox is necessary, they are further into their alcoholism or addiction than they may even be aware of.
 This means that they could suffer from medical complications if they attempt to stop on their own, or they could easily relapse back into active addiction if the proper supports are not in place.

 While this is by no means a comprehensive list of questions to ask yourself, they are good mile markers for where you are currently at within your substance abuse issue.
 So once again, if you can relate to the above question, please seek help today.